-Cumhuriyet columnist Aydın Engin was detained on October 31, 2016 after a raid on his home by police.
+Cumhuriyet columnist Aydın Engin was taken into custody on October 31, 2016, during a raid on his home by police.

 The columnist was detained as part of a criminal investigation into the executives and columnists of Cumhuriyet daily.
 In response to a reporter’s question on why he was being detained while he was being taken to the Police Department, the 76-year-old journalist said: “I work at Cumhuriyet.
 Is that not enough reason for detention?”